Python virtual environments¶

 $PATH environment variable.

-This works similarly on Windows but the details depend on how you installed Python and whether or not you’re using Anaconda.
+This works similarly on Windows but the details depend on how you installed Python and whether or not you’re using Miniconda.

 There are a few options for using virtual environments; the choice of method is dictated by the Python distribution you use:

-If you do not use Anaconda you can use virtualenv and the conda-like helper commands provided by virtualenvwrapper; you can not use this with conda.
+If you do not wish to use Miniconda you can use virtualenv and the conda-like helper commands provided by virtualenvwrapper; you can not use this with conda.
 As the name suggests, virtualenvwrapper is a wrapper around virtualenv.

 Another well-maintained guide to Python virtualenvs (specifically pipenv and virtualenv, though it does not discuss conda) which has been translated into multiple languages is the Hitchhiker’s Guide to Python chapter on the subject.